 Myth #3 - I have a tattoo, so I can’t give blood

-In the majority of states, you may give blood immediately after getting a tattoo if you got it in a shop that is state-regulated.
-Otherwise you must wait twelve months to donate.
-However, if you get your tattoo in Idaho, Georgia, Maryland, Massachusetts, New Hampshire, New York, Pennsylvania, Utah, Wyoming, or the District of Columbia, you must wait twelve months no matter what.
+In the majority of states, you may give blood immediately after getting a tattoo if you got it in a shop that is state regulated.
+Otherwise, you must wait three months to donate.
+However, if you get your tattoo in Idaho, Georgia, Maryland, Massachusetts, New Hampshire, New York, Pennsylvania, Utah, Wyoming, or the District of Columbia, you must wait three months no matter what.

 Myth #4 - I don't have a rare blood type, so my blood donation isn't really needed

 O negative blood is the universal blood type.
 It is the most common blood type used for transfusions in emergencies when the blood type is unknown (for example, in a trauma situation).
 Because it’s used so often, it’s almost always the first type to run out during a shortage.
 But if necessary, many hospitals will also transfuse O positive blood in emergencies when there is massive blood loss.
 That’s because the risk of reaction is much lower in a situation where blood loss is ongoing.